pbberlin/go-massmail/README.md

 A `project/survey` contains a set of emails.

 `Sets` of emails can be sent in recurrent `waves`.
 A `wave` belongs to a project.
 It usually has a characteristic month or quarter or season.
-And a wave has common data points, to which multiple email task can refer.
+And a wave has common data points, to which multiple email tasks can refer.

 Each `task` may have additional data points, for example text elements or attachments.